folias/stat545a-2013-hw06_lee-woo/README.md

-For the procedure to produce [`Unemp_Duration_Cleaned.csv`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/Unemp_Duration_Cleaned.csv), I put the step-by-step explanations in the R code since I thought that this would be easier for the code reader to understand what is going on than writing all the things here and give the code.
+For the procedure to produce [`Unemp_Duration_Cleaned.csv`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/Unemp_Duration_Cleaned.csv), I put the step-by-step explanations in the R code since I believe that this would be easier for the code reader to understand what is going on than writing all the things here and giving the code.
 See the comments in [`01_filterReorder.R`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/01_filterReorder.R).